 I’ve been remembering someone who changed my life.
-He has been gone years now; his name was Micheal Pass, my first therapist.
+He has been gone years now; his name was Micheal, my first therapist.
 I was barely in my 20’s and self-destructive didn’t come near describing me.
 He said he liked my art and, even if I paid him, he listened.
 Naturally I fell profoundly in love with him.
 The therapy term is transference.
 Just to be clear, he had a huge mole right next to his nose and chain-smoked through our sessions.
-It was that long ago.
 And for what it’s worth, I loved his wife, too.
 In our work together he managed to steer my unspoken love through a barrage of obstacles, around back to me.

 When I was the most doubting of my self-worth, he used this Shakespeare quote: “Assume that virtue if you have it not.”
 It was a more literary way of saying fake it till you make it.
 I debated it with him–acting out a lie didn’t make it true.
 Brutal honesty appealed to me more than cheesy fibs.
 I came from a family of realists, in the worst sense of the word.